-2. Don’t ask them to do things that are higher than their maturity level (Age Matters).
+2. Don’t ask them to do things higher than their maturity level (Age Matters).

 Back to kids aren’t adults.

 Let’s say you ask your 5yo to go clean his room after his show is over.
-Thirty minutes pass, he turns off the show and then starts playing his legos.
+Thirty minutes pass, and he turns off the show and starts playing with his legos.

-You go up to him in frustration and say that you had asked him to clean his room.
-He shows disappointment, and says, “Oh yeah.
+You go up to him in frustration and say you had asked him to clean his room.
+He shows disappointment and says, “Oh yeah.
 But can I first finish playing legos?”
 He then continues to try and avoid cleaning his room.
 You get frustrated, and before you know it, he’s in time out for talking back, and everything is amiss.

 There is a way to avoid this situation.

-It starts when you asked him to clean his room.
+It started when you asked him to clean his room.

 A. He probably wasn’t paying attention because he was watching something.
 B. Most of the time, 5 yo’s don’t have to capacity to remember specific tasks after a certain amount of time (especially boys), and C. Cleaning his room is not the most exciting thing to do, so he’s already selectively listening to you.

 So what should you do differently?
-Well, if it were possible, have his reward for cleaning his room be watching a show.
-But if that wasn’t a viable solution then…
+Well, if possible, have his reward for cleaning his room be watching a show.
+But if that wasn’t a viable solution, then…

 After he turns off the show, get down to his level, make sure he’s looking you in the eyes, and say.

 “Hey bud, it’s time to go clean your room. (be simple and clear on what you need from him.
 Don’t ask.
 If you ask, it gives them an opportunity to talk back.)
 How about afterward, we play a game together?”
-(Offering something to look forward to oftentimes motivates them to achieve their task).
+(Offering something to look forward to often motivates them to achieve their task).

 Sometimes, I use a timer, which helps him stay motivated and concentrated on finishing the task.